Glossary for ESL/EFL Teaching

 Functional Syllabus

-Language programs which describes language as being primarily based on two kinds of meanings:
+This refers to language programs that describe language as being primarily based on two kinds of meanings:

-- Notional categories: concepts such as time, sequence; quantity, location, frequency.
+• Notional categories: concepts such as time, sequence; quantity, location, and frequency.

 A “notion” is a particular context in which people communicate.
 A “function” is a specific purpose for a speaker in a given context.
 For example, the “notion,” of shopping requires numerous language “functions,” such as asking about prices or features of a product and bargaining.